 Know your Trick or Treat Times and Local Halloween Events:

 If you normally attend a Trunk or Treat, verify that the event is still being held!
-Even if your church or community group normally has their event the exact same time and location every year– there may be changes for 2020 and going forward.
+Even if your church or community group normally has their event the exact same time and location every year, keep in mind there may be changes.
 Know before you head out! 🙂

 ORANGE BALLOON ON THE MAILBOX: